Kevin Rafferty (Gaelic footballer): Early life

 Rafferty was educated at Scoil Colmcille and St Eunan's College in Letterkenny.

 Rafferty is one of five sons of Martin and Marie.
 His four brothers are Patrick ("Pajo"), Dwyer, Fergal and Declan.
-Kevin and Pajo Rafferty have played together for Glencar Celtic, Pajo though did not have the same abilities in Gaelic football as his brother.
+Kevin and Pajo Rafferty have played together for Glencar Celtic, Pajo though did not have the same abilities in Gaelic football as his brother did.
 The Rafferty brothers also have a sister.

 Playing career

-Rafferty featured under five different Donegal managers—Mickey Moran, Brian McEniff, Brian McIver, John Joe Doherty and Jim McGuinness.
-He was often paired with Rory Kavanagh in midfield, though was often injured too.
+Rafferty played senior inter-county football under five different Donegal managers—Mickey Moran, Brian McEniff, Brian McIver, John Joe Doherty and Jim McGuinness.
+He was often paired with Rory Kavanagh in midfield, though was often injured as well.

-Rafferty was present in Jim McGuinness's teams of the 2010s, including in the 2011 Ulster semi-final defeat of Tyrone when he scored.
-A squad member during Donegal's 2012 All-Ireland winning campaign, he accompanied the team on their end-of-year holiday to Dubai.
+Rafferty was present in Jim McGuinness's teams of the 2010s, including in the 2011 Ulster Senior Football Championship (SFC) semi-final defeat of Tyrone, when he scored.
+He was unable to play in the 2011 Ulster SFC final because of an abductor muscle injury.
+A squad member during Donegal's 2012 All-Ireland SFC winning campaign, he accompanied the team on their end-of-year holiday to Dubai.
 However, he stepped away from the panel as its most senior member at the end of the 2012 season, having been dogged by injury over the previous twelve months.